 A&C Games is a terrific retro games store in Toronto, run by a crew who really care about the classic game scene.
 So much so, in fact, that next to their retail store they opened up A&C World, where for a 5 dollar fee you can play an assortment of classic consoles to your heart’s content.
 It’s worth a visit for anyone into the games of yore.

 As far as I’ve seen, the largest collection of classic videogame cartridge and CD lists on the net.
-The lists are recent, and include manufacturers, year of release, rarity ratings and catalogue number.
+The lists are recent and include manufacturers, year of release, rarity ratings and catalog number.

 This is simply one incredible repository for info on refurbishing classic arcade games, with step by step walkthroughs and tutorials, conversion help, priceless hints and tips, and tonnes of images to illustrate the process.